Kurento/kurento/source/mastering/kurento_utils_js.rst

 Using data channels
 ===================

-A WebRTC data channel lets you send text or binary data over an active WebRTC connection.
-The **WebRtcPeer** object allows to use the `RTCDataChannel <https://developer.mozilla.org/en-US/docs/Games/Techniques/WebRTC_data_channels>`_.
+WebRTC data channels lets you send text or binary data over an active WebRTC connection.
+The **WebRtcPeer** object can provide access to this functionality by using the `RTCDataChannel <https://developer.mozilla.org/en-US/docs/Games/Techniques/WebRTC_data_channels>`_ form the wrapped **RTCPeerConnection** object.
 This allows you to inject into and consume data from the pipeline.
 This data can be treated by each endpoint differently.
-For instance, a ``WebRtcPeer`` object in the browser, will have the same behaviour as the ``RTCDataChannel`` (you can see a description `here <https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/WebRTC_basics#DataChannel>`_).
+For instance, a ``WebRtcPeer`` object in the browser, will have the same behavior as the ``RTCDataChannel`` (you can see a description `here <https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/WebRTC_basics#DataChannel>`_).
 Other endpoints could make use of this channel to send information: a filter that detects QR codes in a video stream, could send the detected code to the clients through a data channel.
-This special behaviour should be specified in the filter.
+This special behavior should be specified in the filter.

 The use of data channels in the ``WebRtcPeer`` object is indicated by passing the ``dataChannels`` flag in the options bag, along with the desired options.